Rachel Scott: Rachel's Challenge

 At the close of the program, the audience is asked to close their eyes, and picture five or six people closest to them; they are then asked to tell them how much they mean to them.
 The initial presentation is followed by a 45-minute, interactive training session involving both adult and student leaders.
 Participants are trained to perpetuate the chain reaction of kindness envisioned by Scott.
 The participating school is provided with a curriculum and a training manual to ensure the continuity of the objectives of Rachel's Challenge, and the speaker typically holds a meeting later with parents and community leaders.

 Internationally, many schools have incorporated Rachel's Challenge into their internal character building programs, with active efforts made to eradicate any sense of alienation among the student population, and various initiatives implemented to increase cohesion.
 One initiative to achieve this objective is to establish a "Friends of Rachel" club, to sustain the campaign's goals on an ongoing basis.
 In addition, many students actively seek to honor Scott's theory of just one person displaying compassion having the potential to spark a chain reaction of the same by spreading her message of kindness, empathy and compassion with their fellow students.

-As a direct result of Rachel's Challenge, numerous child and teenage suicides have been prevented and in seven known cases, planned school shootings have been prevented.
+As a direct result of Rachel's Challenge, numerous child and teenage suicides have been prevented, and in seven known cases, planned school shootings have been prevented.

 Scott's brother Craig Scott meets President George W. Bush during a 2006 conference devoted to the topic of school safety.

-The Random Acts of Kindness Foundation posthumously awarded Scott the 2001 National Kindness Award for Student of the Year.
-The award was in recognition of her efforts to eradicate negativity, discord, and alienation in those she encountered during her life and to replace these negative influences with care and compassion.

-In the wake of the 2006 West Nickel Mines School shooting, Craig Scott was formally invited to address a National Council on issues relating to safety and security in schools.
-This meeting was held at the White House with President George W. Bush and included White House staff and educators from across the nation.
+In October 2006, Craig Scott was formally invited to address a National Council on issues relating to safety and security in schools.
+The meeting was held at the White House with President George W. Bush and included White House staff and educators from across the nation.
 The conference focused on cultural issues and the accomplishments and personal experiences garnered through Rachel's Challenge.
-President Bush requested a copy of the speech, and Craig Scott was later invited back to the White House to speak further on these issues.